Estádio do Marítimo: History

 Estádio dos Barreiros was officially opened on 5 May 1957 by minister Arantes e Oliveira, and with a football match between a Madeira Select team and the Portugal B team, who ran out 5–2 winners in front of over 12,000 fans.
 Floodlights were installed a decade later and the first match played under the new lights took place on 28 May 1967.

 In 1969, the regional government renamed the stadium, assigning it the name of Estádio do Professor Marcelo Caetano.
 However, the decision was not too popular with local fans and quickly fell into disuse, and was reverted to Estádio dos Barreiros.
-On 15 May 1977, a record crowd of 22,000 people squeezed into the stadium to see Marítimo gain promotion to the Primeira Liga for the first time.
+On 15 May 1977, a record crowd of 25,000 people squeezed into the stadium to see Marítimo gain promotion to the Primeira Liga for the first time.
 Due to the higher than capacity crowd, many spectators sat on the athletics running track and on the roof of the changing rooms to get a view of the match.

+On 12 May 1991, approximately 30,000 people participated in an open-air mass at the stadium, during a visit of Pope John Paul II.

 The stadium was home to Madeira's top three football clubs for many years, and this showed on the poor quality of the pitch, which could not handle three matches a week.
-In 1998, Nacional moved out into their own new stadium, the Estádio Eng.
+In 2000, Nacional moved out into their own new stadium, the Estádio Eng.
 Rui Alves (now called the Estádio da Madeira) located in the Choupana district, to the north of Funchal.

 Although it has had several face lifts over the years, the unique stadium has remained true to its original structure, with seating and new floodlights the only major evolutions on the site.
 The aging stadium is known as the Caldeirão (Cauldron) throughout Portugal, because of its famous uncomfortable and hostile atmosphere, the stadium has become a fortress for Marítimo, with many big teams struggling to win any points on their visits, notably Benfica, who famously took ten years to secure a win at the stadium, ending the curse in 2003.